 - Focal: Sudden loss of function in nerves causing pain and weakness of the muscles

 Neuropathy is one of the common effects of diabetes.
-It’s estimated that 60-70 percent of people with diabetes will develop some sort of neuropathy throughout their lives.
-By 2050, it’s estimated that over 48 million people in the United States will be diagnosed with diabetes.
+It’s estimated that of people with diabetes will develop some sort of neuropathy throughout their lives.
+By 2050, it’s estimated that over in the United States will be diagnosed with diabetes.
 That means in the future, anywhere from 28-33 million Americans could be affected by diabetic neuropathy.

 Nerve damage from diabetes cannot be reversed.
 This is because the body can’t naturally repair nerve tissues that have been damaged.
 However, researchers are investigating methods to treat nerve damage caused by diabetes.

 While you cannot reverse the damage from neuropathy, there are ways to help manage the condition, including:

 - lowering your blood sugar